Faster Diffusion Models via Higher-Order Approximation: Algorithm

 \section{Algorithm}

 In this section, we present the main ideas and detailed procedure of the proposed algorithm.
-At a high level, our algorithm is an iterative procedure that attempts to approximately solve ODE~\eqref{eq:ODE} by approximating the true scores in the integrand using high-order polynomials.
+At a high level, our algorithm is an iterative procedure that attempts to approximately solve ODE~\eqref{eq:ODE} by approximating the true scores in the integrand with the aid of high-order polynomials.